ShayHill/todoist_export/README.md

 By default, the script will create an outline of *all* tasks as a Microsoft Word document named `todoist_[timestamp]`.

 There is a "secret" command you can enter at the API-token prompt: "config".
 If you enter "config" at the API-token prompt, the program will create a template config file, `todoist_export.ini` with instructions.
+Right click and open this file with Notepad.
 You can use this file to whitelist or blacklist section and project names.

 ## Where is my API Token?